 We’ve all started the academic year with the best intentions to follow through with initiatives.
 But in the general buzz of everyday, they often get forgotten.
-Below are our easy, practical top tips to help you set up for the year.
+Below are our easy, practical top tips to help you set up your classroom for the year.

 Have a tray for each class as somewhere for spare handouts and abandoned work to be placed.
 If a student misplaces one or has been absent, they will know where to find them.
 Simply have a quick tidy of the trays at the end of each term and any spare can be re-used the next year.
 Simple – but effective.

 Each week add a new thought provoking quote to the board – this is great for SMSC.
 Keep an eye out each week for when we post our own ‘Monday Motivation’ and ‘Wednesday Wisdoms’ on social.

 Don’t forget to always have a pen with you so when you’re reading a student’s work in class, you can mark it at the same time.
 Simple – but a great time saver.

 Create a key for common ‘even better ifs.’
 Write ‘what went well’ but only give a number from the key for their improvement.
 Share the key with the students and let them write it in, this way you know they’ve read it too!

 Have vocabulary sheets and writing frames readily printed for support.
 Keep them somewhere students can grab them when needed.
 Don’t forget to share them with your department!

 From starters to assessment for learning tasks and those last minute plenaries, post-it notes are a life saver.
 Click here to receive our top starter and plenary post-it note ideas.